Does Medicine Actually Make Us Sick?

 That said, things were not necessarily safer.
 People died of conditions that can now be treated.
 Diagnoses requiring x-rays were impossible, as that technology had not been invented.

-Prescriptions for remedies were often very unsafe, including such things laudanum--which is really a form of opium and such things as as small doses of arsenic!
+Prescriptions for remedies were often very unsafe, including such things laudanum--which is a form of opium, and even small doses of arsenic!
 People got very seriously addicted to these pain killers, or were sometimes killed by them.